kushaldas/lym/docs/users.md

 |---------------|---------------------------------|
 ```

-There are accounts with */sbin/nologin* as shell, these are generally
+You’ll see accounts with */sbin/nologin* as their shell.
-accounts for various services, which are not supposed to be used by a normal human user, that is why they don't have a shell to be used.
+These are generally accounts for various services, which are not supposed to be used by a normal human user; (which is why, no shell is needed.)

-The actual user passwords are stored in an encrypted form in  */etc/shadow* file, only the
+The actual user passwords are stored in an encrypted form in  */etc/shadow* file, with only the
-root user can access this file.
+root user having access to this file.

 ```
 $ ls -l /etc/shadow
 ----------.
 1 root root 2213 Jun 22 15:20 /etc/shadow
 ```

-### Details about the groups
+### Details about groups

-Group details are stored inside of */etc/group* file.
-Each user has
+Group details are stored inside the */etc/group* file.
-one primary group, and zero or more supplementary groups.
+Each user has one primary group, and zero or more supplementary groups.

 ### wheel group

 If your user is part of the *wheel* group, then it has sudo access.
-If you remember Fedora Installer, it actually gives an option to mark the new user to be part of wheel group during installation.
+If you remember the Fedora Installer, it actually gives you the option to mark a new user to be part of the wheel group during installation.

 ```eval_rst
 .. index:: useradd
 ```
 ### Adding a new user

-*useradd* command adds a new user to the system.
-You can guess that this command has to execute as root, otherwise anyone can add random user accounts in the system.
-The following command adds a new user
+The *useradd* command adds a new user to the system.
-*babai* to the system.
+As you can well guess, this command has to execute as root, otherwise anyone can add random user accounts in the system.
+The following command adds a new user *babai* to the system.

 ```
 $ sudo useradd babai